zoe1337/sft/README.md

 ### Does it work with OBS?
 Yes it does!
 You want to use the `--output_bgr` option in that case.

+### I only want it to track and crop a face!
+No problem, barely an inconvenience!
+That is actually why I started this whole thing.
+Just run `./face-tracker-cropper.py` instead.
+It outputs to `/dev/video2` what you can easily open in OBS.

 ### Where is the Laughing Man animation from?
 Originally from Ghost in the Shell Stand Alone Complex, but this particular file is the work of [Viscupelo](https://www.deviantart.com/viscupelo/art/Laughing-Man-Updated-33465610) from 2006.
 I used [Glimpse](https://glimpse-editor.org) to un-optimize the gif, crop it, and create an alpha mask.